Non-negative matrix factorization: Algorithms

 More recently other algorithms have been developed.

 Some approaches are based on alternating non-negative least squares: in each step of such an algorithm, first H is fixed and W found by a non-negative least squares solver, then W is fixed and H is found analogously.
-The procedures used to solve for W and H may be the same or different, as some NMF variants regularize one of W and H. Specific approaches include the projected gradient descent methods, the active set method, the optimal gradient method, and the block principal pivoting method among several others.
+The procedures used to solve for W and H may be the same or different, as some NMF variants regularize one of W and H. Specific approaches include the projected gradient descent methods, the active set method, the optimal gradient method, coordinate descent, and the block principal pivoting method among several others.

 Current algorithms are sub-optimal in that they only guarantee finding a local minimum, rather than a global minimum of the cost function.
 A provably optimal algorithm is unlikely in the near future as the problem has been shown to generalize the k-means clustering problem which is known to be NP-complete.
 However, as in many other data mining applications, a local minimum may still prove to be useful.

 In addition to the optimization step, initialization has a significant effect on NMF.
 The initial values chosen for W and H may affect not only the rate of convergence, but also the overall error at convergence.
 Some options for initialization include complete randomization, SVD, k-means clustering, and more advanced strategies based on these and other paradigms.

 Fractional residual variance (FRV) plots for PCA and sequential NMF; for PCA, the theoretical values are the contribution from the residual eigenvalues.
 In comparison, the FRV curves for PCA reaches a flat plateau where no signal are captured effectively; while the NMF FRV curves are declining continuously, indicating a better ability to capture signal.
 The FRV curves for NMF also converges to higher levels than PCA, indicating the less-overfitting property of NMF.

+Variable rank methods

+Between any two local minima of rank $p$, there is a "mostly downhill" path between them in the space of rank $2p$ solutions.
+This motivates the idea of rank expansion and contraction as tools to escape poor local minima.
+To increase the rank, new components can be discovered using the generalized singular value decomposition.
+To decrease the rank, pairs of components may be greedily merged by a least-loss criterion.
+These techniques can be used in conjunction with a variety of NMF algorithms.
+Rank-modification does not necessarily increase computation time, largely because NMF algorithms frequently slow at one or more "plateaus" and empirically one finds that higher-rank solutions are less likely to plateau.